Feastio

 Prime beef tartare with caviar

-Dedication to the fine dining experience and creating memorable meals drives the team behind Clay Pigeon.
+A dedication to the fine-dining experience and to creating memorable meals drives the team behind Clay Pigeon.

-Inspired by his experiences hunting and harvesting while growing up in nearby Arlington, TX, executive chef Marcus Paslay attended the Culinary Institute of America in New York.
+Inspired by his experiences hunting and harvesting while growing up in nearby Arlington, TX, Executive Chef Marcus Paslay attended the Culinary Institute of America in Hyde Park, NY.

 After graduating, he worked in kitchens from Alaska and Hawaii to Seattle and Vail before returning to Texas to open his first restaurant in Fort Worth.

-Grilled bone marrow, Brussels sprouts with bacon and dates, and butternut squash croquettes are a few more options.
+Grilled bone marrow, Brussels sprouts with bacon and dates, and butternut squash croquettes are among the other options.

 An antler chandelier at Lonesome Dove, one of the best Fort Worth restaurants.